 Waiving the 5-year carryback.
 You can choose to treat a farming loss as if it were not a farming loss.
-If you make this choice, the carryback period will be 2 years.
-To make this choice, attach a statement to your 2004 income tax return filed on or before the due date (including extensions) that you are choosing to treat any 2004 farming losses as if they were not farming losses under section 172(i)(3) of the Internal Revenue Code.
-If you do not make this election on your timely filed return, you have until 6 months after the due date of the return (excluding extensions) to make the choice by filing an amended return.
+If you make this choice, the carryback period will be 2 years (3 years to the extent the loss is an eligible loss).
+To make this choice, attach a statement to your 2005 income tax return filed on or before the due date (including extensions) that you are choosing to treat any 2005 farming losses as if they were not farming losses under section 172(i)(3) of the Internal Revenue Code.
+If you do not make this choice on your timely filed return, you have until 6 months after the due date of the return (excluding extensions) to make the choice by filing an amended return.
 Attach a statement to your amended return and write "Filed pursuant to section 301.9100-2" at the top of the statement.
 Send your amended return to the same address that you filed your original return.
-Once you make this choice, it is irrevocable.
+Once made, this choice is irrevocable.